M1chaelTran/lambda-microservice-template/README.md

 If you however want to manually deploy it, then you'll need the following
 1. [AWS credential setup](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 2. `serverless deploy --stage test --region ap-southeast-1` to deploy.
-Alternatively, `yarn build` to package the lambda functions into `dist` folder
+Alternatively, `yarn bundle` to package the lambda functions into `dist` folder

 ## Contribute are welcome